sdegenaar/zenify/README.md

 ### 2. Hierarchical DI with Auto-Cleanup

-Organize dependencies naturally with parent-child scopes.
+Organize dependencies naturally with **feature-based modules** and parent-child scopes.
 When you navigate away, everything cleans up automatically.

 ```dart
 // App-level services (persistent)